rwilcox/my-learnings-docs/learning_azure.md

 Azure compute only supports 64bit OSes

-VMs have at least two disks: OS disk and temp disk (temp disk survives reboots BUT moving the VM around will NOT.
+VMs have at least two disks: OS disk (limited to 2GB, BTW) and temp disk (sized based on VM size, reeallly wants you to use it for virtual memory...)
+(temp disk survives reboots BUT moving the VM around will NOT.
 NOT for storage of stuff)

 (then you need a data disk)